ocello3/playground/src/20230315/readme.md

   - When the status of "scale_1vs2and3" is "attack_2"
   - Increase the rate
 - release
-  - When the status of "scale_1vs2and3" is "release"
+  - When the status of "scale_1vs2and3" is "release" or the rate is above the targetRate
   - Decrease the rate until it becomes to be the base rate

 ## Sound